Caleb-Abakah/RL-/README.md

 - **Deterministic lake:** the agent learns an optimal route and reaches the goal on every evaluation episode.
-Because transitions are deterministic, the greedy policy follows the same path every time, so success is all-or-nothing — here, 100%.
+Because transitions are deterministic, the greedy policy follows the same path every time, so success is all-or-nothing. here, 100%.
 - **Hyperparameter robustness:** on the deterministic lake, every reasonable hyperparameter setting converges to a high success rate; differences between settings are small and mostly seed-dependent.
-This is itself a finding — Q-Learning is very robust when the dynamics are predictable.
+This is itself a finding.
+Q-Learning is very robust when the dynamics are predictable.
 - **Slippery lake (bonus):** with stochastic transitions the success rate drops below 100%, because an unlucky slip near a hole can end an episode despite a sound policy.
 The agent